 Encouraging your child to talk to you or another trusted grown up when they feel sad, anxious or frightened is something that all parents should do.
 Your children should feel comfortable coming to you, but if they don’t it’s important to remind them that there are other options as well, including a trusted relative, a teacher, or even the parent of a friend.

 Parents are not mind-readers, and many do not realise their child is being targeted, groomed or already suffering at the hands of an abuser.
 However, there are some behavioural changes to look out for, which can help you quickly recognise if anything is happening and either start a dialogue with your child, or go to the police.
 If you aren’t aware of them, this website provides a good list of things to look out for in protecting your child’s safety.

 Better awareness and education, on both the sides of the parents and the child, are all key in stopping the rise of child sexual assaults.
-Being better informed could save the children close to you from a traumatic experience.
+Teaching your child about sexual abuse could save the children close to you from a traumatic experience.